Mark4401/CO650--NSCA/README.md

 While my main Goal for this repo are the following:

-1. Understand and simplify how the Network or (INTERNET - protocols work) to create an simply "API"
+1. Understand and simplify how the Network or (INTERNET - protocols) work; an create an simply "API"
-2. Help others like understand the relevant tools, Reading materials, and Coding guides.
+2. Help others like me understand the relevant tools, Reading materials, and Coding guides.
 3. The Main languages used while C/C++17.
 	- While newer std are available out-there; Large majority of code-bases to my knowledge use std=11 or std=17 as the "newest"
 	- Linux will not be supported until i have an stronger understanding but i will entertain the idea at a later date